tldr-pages/tldr/pages/common/if.md

 `if {{condition_command}}; then {{echo "Condition is true"}}; else {{echo "Condition is false"}}; fi`

-- Check whether a file exists:
+- Check whether a [f]ile exists:

 `if [[ -f {{path/to/file}} ]]; then {{echo "Condition is true"}}; fi`

-- Check whether a directory exists:
+- Check whether a [d]irectory exists:

 `if [[ -d {{path/to/directory}} ]]; then {{echo "Condition is true"}}; fi`

-- Check whether a file or directory exists:
+- Check whether a file or directory [e]xists:

 `if [[ -e {{path/to/file_or_directory}} ]]; then {{echo "Condition is true"}}; fi`